projectsophon/darkforest-local/builders_guide.md

 ## 2.5 Play your game

 - Same as 1.1, but now you’re in a custom universe that you designed!
-- Without writing even one line of code, you’ve just made an awesome mode of Dark Forest.
+- Without writing even one line of code, you’ve just made a custom mode of Dark Forest.
 Next, we are going to learn how to modify the game even further.

-# Quest 3: Local Game Custom Client and Contracts.
+# Quest 3: Local game with custom client and contracts.

 - For this quest, you will create a Dark Forest game with the following custom rule change: All planets can be upgraded, not just planets of type PLANET.
 	- If you are new to Dark Forest, there are 5 planet types: Planet, Asteroid, Foundry, Spacetime Rip, and Quasar.
 Currently, only the Planet type can be upgraded to improve its defense, range, or speed.
 - We will add a new setting, `UPGRADEABLE_PLANETS` that is an array of 5 booleans.
 If an element is true, the corresponding planet type can be upgraded.
 If an element is false, the corresponding planet type cannot be upgraded.
 - Before you get started, review the [structure](dapp.md) of the Dark Forest codebase.

-## 3.0 Set up a new config variable.
+## 3.0 Set up a new config variable

 - We want future users to be able to control planet upgrades from the `darkforest.toml` file.
 This allows for easy customization of the game for non-technical users.

-### 3.0.1 Add a new `UPGRADEABLE_PLANETS` variable to the contracts.
+### 3.0.1 Add a new `UPGRADEABLE_PLANETS` variable to the contracts

 - With these edits, we are simply adding a new constant to the codebase that will be set before the contracts are deployed in the `darkforest.toml`.
 To have a variable reflected across the smart contracts requires making changes in a few places:
-- `cd eth`
 - In `darkforest.toml`:

-    ```python
+    ```toml
     # Corresponds to [Planet, Asteroid, Foundry, Rip, Quasar]
-    UPGRADEABLE_PLANETS = [true,true,false,false,false]
+    UPGRADEABLE_PLANETS = [true, true, false, false, false]
     ```

 - In `contracts/DarkForestTypes.sol`:

-    ```typescript
+    ```solidity
     struct GameConstants {
     	...
     	bool[5] UPGRADEABLE_PLANETS;